- The Great Toronto Tree Hunt

 Featuring the favourite trees of a select group of respected Torontonians – ranging from artists and filmmakers to community activists and media personalities – Vincenzo Pietropaolo's work illustrates the deep connection as well as the personal relationships that exist between our city and its trees.

-Now on display at the Royal Ontario Museum (ROM)'s Hands On Biodiversity gallery, each limited edition signed photograph is available for $750 (+HST).
+Each limited edition signed photograph is available for $750 (+HST).
 All funds from the sale of each piece go towards LEAF’s planting, education and training initiatives.

 Adrienne Clarkson - gingko, Gingko biloba

 "The gingko tree is unique, which is why I like it so much.
 In its own category, it has survived for thousands of years and yet has been seen as a fossil, an unchanging witness to an age in which no other plant now existent, lived.
 The huge old gingko on the campus of McGill University was the first specimen I ever saw"